 Focus on creating connections throughout your writing and speaking responses.
 This will generate a natural flow from beginning, to middle, to end and will bring your ideas together.

-Strive to include as many details and descriptive language as possible to create a clear picture of the situation that you are writing or speaking about.
+Strive to include many details and as much descriptive language as possible to create a clear picture of the situation about which you are writing or speaking.

-Use a variety of transitional words and phrases and use them more often to link and connect your thoughts and ideas.
+Use a variety of transitional words and phrases and work on increasing these terms to help link and connect your thoughts and ideas.